llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/job-array-triples.md

-Job Arrays with LLsub Triples in 3 Steps {#job_array_triples}
+Job Arrays with LLsub Triples in 3 Steps
 ========================================

-If you are currently running a Job Array, you can take advantage of SuperCloud\'s triples mode submission by submitting your job array with LLsub.
+If you are currently running a Job Array, you can take advantage of SuperCloud's triples mode submission by submitting your job array with LLsub.
 In most cases, this can be done in a few easy steps.

 What is triples mode?
-It\'s a different way to submit your job by specifying three numbers:
+It's a different way to submit your job by specifying three numbers:

 - Nodes: The number of nodes you want to use up
 - NPPN: The number of processes that should run per node
--   NT: The number of threads per process
+- NTPP: The number of threads per process

 Why would you want to use triples mode to submit your job?
 Triples mode provides a few advantages.
-Since it does whole-node scheduling you don\'t have to worry about other jobs impacting yours (or your job impacting someone else\'s).
+Since it does whole-node scheduling you don't have to worry about other jobs impacting yours (or your job impacting someone else's).
 We also do task-pinning when you request resources with a triple, so your processes are arranged in the best way possible for the layout of the hardware architecture.
 Finally, submitting a Job Array with LLsub triples mode the way we describe here